mkdrake37/seams/fulbright.md

  of developing local expertise that can be called on throughout the AIMS semester, as well as someone that understands the program and can help coordinate it longer term.
- - where warranted, continue to collaborate with students after the workshop to move projects to published products, or coordinate introductions between the students and other collaborates interested in that translation work
+ - continue to collaborate with students after the workshop to move projects to published products, or coordinate introductions between the students and other collaborates interested in that translation work.

 The principle beneficiaries of this work are the students themselves, by improving their skillsets and in some cases adding their work to the body of global research